powersj/powersj.io/content/post/cloud-init-snap.md

 # Overview

-[Snaps](https://www.ubuntu.com/desktop/snappy) are a a fast, easy, and safe way of packaging software.
+[Snaps](https://www.ubuntu.com/desktop/snappy) are a fast, easy, and safe way of packaging software.
 While I had some experience earlier in 2016 trying to snap up Weka and a few other projects I wanted to see how snaps have changed since then.
 Given my work on [cloud-init](https://cloud-init.io/) and the fact that it does not yet have a snpacraft.yaml I wanted to attempt to snap it.

 # Classic Confinement